mambreyanseda/recipes/description.md

 Chop lettuce and vegetables, add feta, drizzle olive oil, sprinkle salt, mix well.
 ```

 **Option 2 - Search recipes:** You can search by the recipe name, category, or even by an ingredient.
-It's case-insensitive so don't worry about capitals.

-For example, if I search for "egg":
+For example, if you search for "egg":
 ```
 Name: Pancakes
 Category: Breakfast